Junaid-Aftab/DeepQ-Learning-Algorithm/README.md

 # deepq-learning-algorithm

-# A Comparison Between Recurrent and Non-recurrentDeep Q-Networks in a GridWorld Survival Game
+# A Comparison Between Recurrent and Non-recurrent Deep Q-Networks in a GridWorld Survival Game

 ## Description